Skip to main content

 Serverless Deployment

 WSO2 Integrator projects can be deployed as serverless functions, enabling event-driven scaling with zero infrastructure management.
-Ballerina supports AWS Lambda and Azure Functions as first-class deployment targets.
+Ballerina supports AWS Lambda and Azure Functions as first-class deployment targets via compiler extensions that generate deployment artifacts automatically at build time.

 Overview